100% Free Consultation (469) 208-5535

 Most people file a workers’ compensation claim when they’ve gotten injured at work, and it’s often the right move if they’re looking at minor or temporary injuries.
 But for a significant number of workers every year, workers’ compensation offers far, far less than what they need to recover.

 For instance, workers’ compensation doesn’t address the long-term pain and suffering injured workers experience.
 Workers who’ve survived a fire, an explosion, or fall often deal with chronic pain, serious physical and mental impairment, and other issues that lower quality of life.
-Filing a workers’ compensation claim also doesn’t provide for workers who’ve developed a long-term disability as a result of their accident.
+Workers who have experienced severe injuries might require adaptations to daily life that are beyond the one-time financial compensation typical of workers' comp packages.
+Our team is well-versed in exploring alternative avenues of recourse that better address the real, ongoing needs of our clients, underscoring the necessity for personalized legal strategies.

 The following are examples of non-subscriber employers in the Dallas area: